quietboil/jspp/README.md

 > **Note:** you might need to create `config.mk` file to define `CC`, `AR`, `CFLAGS`, `LDFLAGS`, etc. make variables if you are crosscompiling.
 As-is `make` will build the libary for your host.

-Move `libjasonspp.a` to a suitable location for libraries and `jspp.h` for C headers that will be used to build your application.
+Move `libjspp.a` to a suitable location for libraries and `jspp.h` for C headers that will be used to build your application.

 You are all set.
 Optionally review `tests.c` for hints of usages.